 Treatment & Management of Hodgkin Lymphoma

-Individuals with obvious stage III or IV disease, those with a single large defined mass, mediastinal disease, or the presence of “B” symptoms, are treated with combination chemotherapy with or without additional radiation therapy.
+Individuals with obvious stage III or IV disease, those with a single large defined mass, mediastinal disease, or the presence of “B” symptoms, are treated with a combination chemotherapy and precision cancer medicines with or without additional radiation therapy.

-Individuals with non-bulky stage IA or IIA disease are candidates for chemotherapy, combined chemo-radiation therapy, or radiation therapy alone.,
+Individuals with non-bulky stage IA or IIA disease are candidates for chemotherapy, combined chemo-radiation therapy, or radiation therapy alone.
+(1,2)

-Individuals with recurrent disease are treated with additional chemotherapy, stem cell transplantation, on a clinical trial, emerging precision cancer medicines that target Hodgkin lymphoma or a combination of these treatment approaches.,,,,
+Individuals with recurrent disease are treated with additional chemotherapy and precision cancer medicines, stem cell transplantation, CAR-T cell therapy or on a clinical trial evaluating emerging precision cancer medicines that target Hodgkin lymphoma or a combination of these treatment approaches.
+(1-5)

 Surgery.
 The role of surgery in the management of Hodgkin lymphoma is primarily to secure a biopsy specimen for evaluation.

 Radiation therapy.
 Radiation therapy uses high-powered energy beams, such as X-rays or protons, to kill cancer cells.
 The objective of radiation therapy is to kill cancer cells for a maximum probability of cure with a minimum of side effects.
 Radiation is usually given in the form of high-energy beams that deposit the radiation dose into the body where cancer cells are located.
 Radiation therapy, unlike chemotherapy, is considered a local treatment.
 Cancer cells can only be killed where the actual radiation is delivered to the body.
 If cancer exists outside the radiation field, the cancer cells are not destroyed by the radiation.